 First, it helps to understand exactly what is illegal in Florida.
-Like all states, Florida has a per se driving under the influence, or DUI, statute which makes it illegal to drive with a blood alcohol concentration (BAC) of 0.08 percent or higher.
+Like all states, Florida has a per se driving under the influence or DUI statute that makes it illegal to drive with a blood alcohol concentration (BAC) of 0.08 percent or higher.

 Florida law also allows you to be convicted of DUI if: “The person is under the influence of alcoholic beverages, any chemical substance set forth in s.
 877.111, or any substance controlled under chapter 893, when affected to the extent that the person’s normal faculties are impaired.”